Cathy Muller

-Cathy Muller (born 21 November 1962) is a French former racing driver.
+Catherine Marie "Cathy" Muller (born 21 November 1962) is a French former racing driver.
 She is the older sister of racing driver Yvan Muller and the mother of racing driver Yann Ehrlacher.

 Racing career

 Junior formulae

 Muller started racing in the Renault 5 Turbo series in the early 1980s.
 From there she graduated into the French Formula Renault Turbo Championship finishing fifth driving a Martini Mk36.
 She then moved to European Formula 3 driving for David Price Racing in 1983 and Pavesi Racing in 1984.
 In 1985 she raced in the British Formula Three Championship again driving for David Price Racing finishing ninth.
 After a few seasons in Formula 3000 she returned to the French Formula Three Championship finishing tenth.

 Formula 3000 and Indy Lights

 In 1986 she raced in Formula 3000 for the first time, qualifying for four events.
 She returned in 1988 failing to qualify for the season opening race.
 In 1990 she moved to the American Indy Lights Championship after racing in one race in 1989 finishing sixteenth for the season.